HiteshRam666/GPT-2/README.md

 # 🧠 GPT-2 From Scratch

-This project is a simplified, educational implementation of **GPT-2** — a powerful **Large Language Model (LLM)** developed by OpenAI — built entirely from scratch using the Transformer architecture.
+This project is a simplified, implementation of **GPT-2** — a powerful **Large Language Model (LLM)** developed by OpenAI — built entirely from scratch using the Transformer architecture.

 ---